destroyedlolo/Majordome/ConfigTestTracker/02_HowMany/README.md

-A **tracker** is an object that follow a topic and trigger some actions depending of its value.
+A **tracker** is an object that follow a topic and trigger some actions depending of topic's value.

 Typical example : Follow a room temperature to close its shutter if too hot.
 Status are :